Police and Disability Rights

 - Letting someone stim if they need to, instead of assuming that stimming means they did something bad.

-- Asking a person with mobility needs about the best way to move to another location, and being careful with their mobility device.
+- Using different ways of communicating.
+Asking a person with mobility needs about the best way to move to another location, and being careful with their mobility device.

-- Reading documents or written instructions out loud for a person with a visual impairment.
+- Reading documents out loud for a person with a visual impairment.

 If someone calls the police for you in an emergency, make sure that person knows about your disabilities, medications, and accommodations that you need.